Elior015/The-Downloads-Organizer/README.md

 # The-Downloads-Organizer

-This is an automation program in python code, all of its purpose is to mange your downloads files.
+This is an automation program written in python, all of its purpose is to mange your downloads files.

 ## Installation Steps